starchturrets/windows-shenanigans/guide.md

 While being a relatively simple `.wsb` file, it has the disadvantage of taking about a minute to install each time the sandbox instance is started.

+# Bitlocker

+By default, bitlocker is only setup to protect against "casual" physical access, this is likely enough for most people's threat model.
+However if you wish for extra security you can set it up to use both TPM + PIN and disable sleep.

+Bitlocker also works with secure boot using PCR binding - it will only release the decryption key if certain conditions are met.

+WIP

 # BlackLotus Revocations